Final Thoughts on MPS

 So, we are reaching the end of our four-article journey into whether an MPS really does meet all your printing requirements.
 We discussed why the origin of your print is important.
 We also explained the rationale for having a consistent view of print audit and accounting across all devices (managed and non-managed), applications and platforms.

-Now let’s take that all-encompassing concept for your MPS and apply that to “Pull” or “Follow Me” printing (for simplicity, I will refer to it generically as “Pull Printing”).
+Now let’s take that all-encompassing concept for your MPS and apply that to secure “Pull Printing”.
 If you had asked me some months ago about this technology, I would have probably listed print and waste reduction as the major benefits.
 Today, while I agree there is a reduction in print and waste through use of this technology, anecdotal client feedback indicates this reduction is often lower than anticipated.
 The savings are typically measured in terms of the total number of pages deleted overnight from the spool as a percentage against those actually printed.
 But the reality is, this does not drive the impressive print reductions often claimed.

 Recently, my manager shared a customer story where, from the outset, the client’s only goal was to deliver increased confidentiality and document security.
 When the customer was asked about the additional benefits of print / waste reduction and even an “improved user experience,” the gentleman smiled and suggested that might be the case for others but not in his business!
 Quite the contrary, in fact.
 If anything, he was anticipating negative feedback due to users having to authenticate at a device before they could receive output.
 Yet that wasn’t important to this IT professional; what mattered was the integrity of the organization’s data, in whatever form.
 As one of their requirements from the start had been to get all of their output (not just the Windows output) into the Pull Printing solution, it was a logical stance.